Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment: Test examples and analysis of results

 \subsection{Single-layer waveguide}

-Examples 1, 2 and 3 in Table \ref{tab1} are single-layer waveguide problems.
+Example 1 in Table \ref{tab1} is a single-layer waveguide problem.
 The density of the seawater is taken to be constant at 1 $\text{g}/\text{cm}^3$, and there is no attenuation in the water.
-The differences among these three examples lie in the sound speed profiles, the lower boundary conditions and the sea depth.
-The CCM proposed in this paper is also suitable for this type of single-layer ocean model; we need only to set the acoustic parameters in the two layers as one continuous layer in the environmental file.
+The LCM proposed in this paper is also suitable for this type of single-layer ocean model; we need only to set the acoustic parameters in the two layers as one continuous layer in the environmental file.
 According to the wavenumber integration method, the exact analytical solution for Example 1 is: